Status: Marine Conservation Zone (MCZ)

 Site Timeline

 The diagram below is a summary of the key milestones involved in the selection and designation of Fulmar MCZ.
-More information on the site's milestones can be found within the Relevant Documentation section and in annex three of JNCC's advice on offshore MCZs considered for consultation in 2015.
+More information on the site's milestones can be found in the Relevant Documentation section and in annex three of JNCC's advice on offshore MCZs considered for consultation in 2015.

 Relevant Documentation